 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Malaria symptoms usually appear a week to a month after you’re infected.
+Malaria symptoms usually appear several days to a month after you’re infected.
 Some people don’t feel sick for a year or longer after the mosquito bite.

 Advertisement